Car Finance Explained: Your Car Finance Options

 - Option to pay car off early

-- You’re not obliged to keep the car at the end
+- You're not obliged to keep the car when the term ends

 - Guarantee of the future value of the car